kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *making sales above everything else*

 ### UNCLEAR VISION OR RULES
-> Organization is perceived as lacking a clear vision or rules.
-The top leadership might have a strategy but there is no consensus on the ground on what it is, its impact, and how employees should execute on their part of the grand scheme.
-A lack of clear rules leads to confusion and egos clashing when people have very different opinions on what is the right way to do things.
+> Employees perceive organization as lacking clear vision or rules.
+Top leadership might have a strategy but there is no consensus on the ground on what it or its impact is, or what employees’ roles are in its’ execution.
+Such lack of clear rules leads to confusion and discord when there is no consensus on how things should be done.

 __Exemplary statements reported by employees:__